EnesAmca/discord-theme-dark-cyan-flat-edgy/README.md

 ### Usage

 This theme was built on top of the **light theme** of Discord.
 To make it work as intended switch to the light theme first.
+If you are not using BetterDiscord remove the first line which says `META` from the CSS.

 ### Screenshots